Sorrento, Capri and Pompeii

 Sorrento from the sea

-Vibrant street scene in Sorrento and the rather disappointing Casa Correalle B&B
+Vibrant street scene in Sorrento

 So our first full day in Sorrento was taken up with a day trip to the nearby island of Capri.
 Capri is about 45 minutes away by fast ferry and has been a popular place to vacation for over 2000 years.
 The romans were building holiday homes here "BC".
-It's a very pretty island but VERY busy and popular.
+It's a very pretty island but VERY busy and popular Capri town itself is high up on a cliff, but fortunately there's a (very crowded) funicular which saves a hard climb up to the top.

 After taking a quick walking tour of the town, we decided to check out Anacapri, another village in the center of the island, reached by a small crowded bus which runs along a narrow cliff road with precipitous drops.
 Anacapri was a little less chaotic and we stopped for a light lunch.

-We found Capri very beautiful and worth a visit, but the number of tourists made it rather overwhelming and after leaving Anacapri, we headed back to the port and so back to Sorrento.
+We found Capri very beautiful and worth a visit, but the number of tourists made it rather overwhelming and after leaving Anacapri, we headed back to the port and back to Sorrento.

 Pompeii